 Biography

-Stella was awarded her LLB from University College London in 1995.
-Following a varied career in education and training in psychotherapy studies, Stella returned to Law.
-She obtained her LLM in Law and Society in 2012 and was awarded a PhD in Law in 2017.
+Stella studied Law as a mature student and was awarded her LLB from University College London in 1995.
+Following a varied career and further training in education and counselling, Stella returned to Law: she obtained her LLM in Law and Society in 2012 and was awarded her PhD in 2017.

 Research and scholarship